quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

 The purpose of this docker container is to ensure safe setup of the Quanser Interactive Labs virtual environment.

-<strong> To pull the most recent version of the Docker container (after you go through the below steps first) from Dockerhub use the following command: </strong>
+**To pull the most recent version of the Docker container (after you go through the below steps first) from Dockerhub use the following command:**

 ```bash
 docker pull quanser/acc2025-virtual-qcar2:latest